Carson-Cheung/KSC-Library/README.md

 A TypeScript school group project focused on managing large datasets.
 This web app efficiently searches and sorts through 100,000 fake book entries using optimized algorithms.
+This was before we were taught OOP so everything is a little messy.

 ---